kingo132/GPD-Win-Max-Hackintosh/README.md

 1. Fixed the touch event of external display's touchscreen rotated 270 degrees problem, by does not rotate the touch event at all (it's not a very good fix but it works under my usage ...), because the built-in screen is rotated 270 degrees and VoodooI2CHID did not considered this condition.
 2. Finally fixed the "EL[0] was invalidated!!" crash by adding the igfxfw=2 boot argument.
 Thanks to @m0d16l14n1 for providing this information.
 I haven't encounter this panic for days.
 3. Now the built-in joystick works, thanks to the project https://github.com/360Controller/360Controller.
 I have tested it in OpenEmu, steam and Apple Arcade (tested the game shinsekai), it works very well.
 However, this driver says it does not support BigSur, and I only tested in Catalina, so I don't know if it works in BigSur.
+4. Upgraded AirportItlwm driver, the speed at some conditions of 5Ghz wifi seems better, but I also encountered some connection problem and performance slowdown when using 2.4Ghz wifi.

 ## 20201226
 1. Fixed battery remain time